Learn How to Make a Container Garden

 When asked if it was true if one tomato plant can really save consumers $50, Thomas Bewick, national program leader for horticulture of the U.S. Department of Agriculture's Cooperative State Research, Education and Extension Service told Bankrate, "If you harvest 30 pounds at $2 per pound, that plant is worth $60.
 But it only cost $2.90 to buy the plant, a few cents for water and 15 cents for the fertilizer

-After reading that statement, I became very motivated with the idea of turning an area in my (very) small backyard into a thriving, growing, reproducing fresh veggie haven!
-Then I spent several weeks drooling over pictures and garden plans boasting of beautiful bounty of an entire smorgasbord of fresh vegetables.
+After reading that statement, I became very motivated with the idea of turning an area in my (very) small back yard into a thriving, growing fresh veggie haven!
+Then I spent several weeks drooling over pictures and garden plans boasting of beautiful bounties of fresh vegetables.

 I have to admit, the pictures intimidated me a little.
 But more intimidating was the fact that the days were getting longer and if I wanted to serve fresh tomatoes in the current year, I needed to get serious and start planning my garden, for real.